sass/sass-site/source/blog/034-request-for-comments-color-spaces.md

 Color spaces solve all of these problems.
 Now not every color has a red, green, and blue channel (which can be interpreted as hue, saturation, and lightness).
-Instead, a every color has a specific *color space* which specifies which channels it has.
+Instead, every color has a specific *color space* which specifies which channels it has.
 For example, the color `oklch(80% 50% 90deg)` has `oklch` as its color space, `80%` lightness, `50%` chroma, and `90deg` hue.